 “On the exterior, the Quonset Huts seem cold and industrial.
 Once you enter, you realize how warm and light-filled they are.
 People really tend to open up in our space and feel a sense of relief, a lightness and a sense of wonder,” says Nourse.

 Nourse and Gillette also offer members of the community business spaces for rent called co-working spaces.

 They rent the small business space on an hourly basis for meetings, teambuilding exercises, traditional work, or private events.
 Customers have the opportunity to take advantage of open tables, a full kitchen and a spectacular outdoor space.
 It’s great for professionals who are looking for the perfect atmosphere to relax and create.

-Offering these spaces not only gives professionals in the area another business space option, it also helps to keep the prices reasonable for those who wish to engage in the fitness activities.
+Offering these spaces not only gives professionals in the area another business space option, but it also helps to keep the prices reasonable for those who wish to engage in fitness activities.

 “Most yoga studios have space that is largely vacant between classes and remains inactive.
 That means they pay a lot of money in rent and have to make up for it by offering high-cost teacher training and programming,” says Nourse.
 “We wanted to activate our space during our natural business downtimes and offer a place that was affordable for creatives and other individuals, but that also allowed people to work in a mindful, focused environment.”

 The space that The Collective occupies is actually a part of a larger project that is the testing ground for urban innovation called True North Detroit.
 It was created by Edwin Chan of EC3 out of Los Angeles.
 This half-acre, live-work community was designed to cater to Detroit’s creative population.

 The project was inspired in part by a 1946 photo of a Berlin Quonset Hut Village after WWII.
 Chan says he was driving in an area around the building site and saw an abandoned Quonset Hut there.